eroyrotciv/python-crash-course/README.md

-# python-crash-course
+Python Crash Course projects and exercises with my own modifications for rememberance.
-Exercises and projects from Python Crash Course Book
+Also using this registry to practice using Git w/ command line.